edgedb/edgedb/docs/datamodel/triggers.rst

 Triggers allow you to define an expression to be executed whenever a given query type is run on an object type.
-The original query will *trigger* your pre-defined expression to run along with the original query.
+The original query will *trigger* your pre-defined expression to run in a transaction along with the original query.
 These can be defined in your schema.

 .. note::